hokuto-kato/Skilled-e-learning-landing-page/README.md

 ### Useful resources

 -   [Overpass](https://www.overpass.com/)
-    I referred to the animation movement.
+    I referred to the animation and interaction.